wilsonmar/wilsonmar.github.io/_posts/2016-11-24-iot-apprentice.md

 <a name="DataServer"></a>

-### PRODUCT 5 - Local redundant data server
+### SOLUTION 5 - Local redundant data server

-MAKE FOR SALE: A server that never sleeps in your home or office, to house a duplicate of what is on your laptop, without fees for cloud access.
+A server that never sleeps in your home or office, to house a duplicate of what is on your laptop, without fees for cloud access.